-I first stumbled upon Liel somewhere on Spotify, with their 2019 single “The World You’ve Made.”
-It was a track that stuck in my head pretty quickly, and so from time to time, I checked back in with the band, hoping for a longer-form release that I could review.
-As of earlier this year, that opportunity finally came: Goodbye, I’m going home is their debut EP, but it feels far more polished than what may be expected of a first release.
+I first stumbled upon Liel (formerly a band, but a solo act as of 2019) somewhere on Spotify, with his 2019 single “The World You’ve Made.”
+It was a track that stuck in my head pretty quickly, and so from time to time, I checked back on the artist’s page, hoping for a longer-form release that I could review.
+As of earlier this year, that opportunity finally came: Goodbye, I’m going home.

 “It’s Okay” feels part lo-fi, and part classic coffeehouse indie.
 All the key instruments are there: guitar, bass, keyboard, and drums, though they come in slowly.
 It starts off with a simple synth keyboard and Liel’s vocals, with the strings coming in gently before we’re treated to some lovely harmonies.
 When the drum kicks in, the song switches gears, taking a turn for grittier indie rock with filters to achieve the desired sound.
 Overall, it’s melodic and a bit melancholy, the mood suited to the title, and it eases listeners into Liel’s sound with its long runtime and changes of pace.

 Track two, “Open Me,” was where I realized that Liel’s voice reminds me of 10cm.
 It may have been the brighter soundscape or just the register he sang in, but it really hit me in this one.
 However, Lee Donghyun’s voice has more grit than Kwon Jung-yeol, making him better suited to some of the more rock-based tracks that appear within the discography.
 The instruments have a more acoustic sound, and the airy harmonies may have been achieved with the help of a female singer, but I can’t find definitive proof.
 The track feels like a breath of fresh air, although a sense of longing lingers throughout.